 Support is provided for many issues, such as: Stress, panic/anxiety attacks, crisis pregnancy, loneliness, eating disorders, bereavement, exam stress, post-abortion, depression, relationships, sexual/emotional/physical abuse, gender issues, bullying, confidence/self-esteem issues, feeling suicidal, family issues, addictive behaviours, and others.

-Student counsellors are available during the months of May and June to offer you support, online or in-person, Monday-Friday, 9am-6pm.
+Our team of counsellors are available to offer you support, online or in-person, Monday-Friday, 9am-6pm.
 The Counselling Service is located in rooms T311 & T312 on the third floor of the TARA building along the corridor from the Medical Centre.

 Are you unsafe or in a Suicidal Crisis/Emergency out of hours?